Cicero: Opposition to Mark Antony and death

-As reported by Seneca the Elder, according to the historian Aufidius Bassus, Cicero's last words are said to have been:

 Ego vero consisto.
 Accede, veterane, et, si hoc saltim potes recte facere, incide cervicem.

 I go no further: approach, veteran soldier, and, if you can at least do so much properly, sever this neck.

-He bowed to his captors, leaning his head out of the litter in a gladiatorial gesture to ease the task.
+Cicero bowed to his captors, leaning his head out of the litter in a gladiatorial gesture to ease the task.
 By baring his neck and throat to the soldiers, he was indicating that he would not resist.
 According to Plutarch, Herennius first slew him, then cut off his head.
-On Antony's instructions his hands, which had penned the Philippics against Antony, were cut off as well; these were nailed along with his head on the Rostra in the Forum Romanum according to the tradition of Marius and Sulla, both of whom had displayed the heads of their enemies in the Forum.
+On Antony's instructions, his hands, which had penned the Philippics against Antony, were cut off as well; these were nailed along with his head on the Rostra in the Forum Romanum according to the tradition of Marius and Sulla, both of whom had displayed the heads of their enemies in the Forum.
 Cicero was the only victim of the proscriptions who was displayed in that manner.
 According to Cassius Dio, in a story often mistakenly attributed to Plutarch, Antony's wife Fulvia took Cicero's head, pulled out his tongue, and jabbed it repeatedly with her hairpin in final revenge against Cicero's power of speech.

 Cicero's son, Marcus Tullius Cicero Minor, during his year as a consul in 30 BC, avenged his father's death, to a certain extent, when he announced to the Senate Mark Antony's naval defeat at Actium in 31 BC by Octavian.

-Octavian is reported to have praised Cicero as a patriot and a scholar of meaning in later times, within the circle of his family.
-However, it was Octavian's acquiescence that had allowed Cicero to be killed, as Cicero was condemned by the new triumvirate.
+Octavian is reported to have praised Cicero as a patriot and a scholar of meaning in later times, within the circle of his family; however, it was Octavian's acquiescence that had allowed Cicero to be killed, as Cicero was condemned by the new triumvirate.
 Cicero's career as a statesman was marked by inconsistencies and a tendency to shift his position in response to changes in the political climate.
 His indecision may be attributed to his sensitive and impressionable personality; he was prone to overreaction in the face of political and private change.
-"Would that he had been able to endure prosperity with greater self-control, and adversity with more fortitude!" wrote C. Asinius Pollio, a contemporary Roman statesman and historian.
+C. Asinius Pollio, a contemporary Roman statesman and historian, wrote: "Would that he had been able to endure prosperity with greater self-control, and adversity with more fortitude!"